SJBOC Moorings

 The installation was fitted by Saul Junction Boat Owners Club members.

-SJBOC is a member of The Association of Waterways Cruising Clubs.
+SJBOC is a member of the Association of Waterways Cruising Clubs.
 (AWCC)

 The Association supports the interests of boaters and their clubs at a local and national level.